The Honor Code's strength lies in the community's willingness to use it. All members of the community share the responsibility to uphold the Code.

 Shortly after submission, you will receive contact from the Chair of the Honor Council.
 The Chair will assign a member to begin an investigation, and the investigator will contact you to arrange a time to speak with you.

 If the case proceeds to a hearing, it is likely that you will be called as a witness.
 The Council will work to identify a date and time for the hearing that is convenient for all parties, although typically hearings occur on weekday evenings around 6:00 PM.
 During the hearing, you will be asked to present your reasons for submitting the report, the situation surrounding the alleged violation, and any other relevant information.
 The panel and the student will have the opportunity to ask you questions.
-This is not a cross-examination, however, and you can expect not to be "put on trial."
+This is not a cross-examination and students are trained to ask relevant and appropriate questions in a respectful fashion.
 The round of questioning is an attempt to clarify any information that the panel needs to make an informed decision.

 After questioning is over, you may make a final statement.
 You have the option for remaining through the presentation of evidence, or you may leave after your testimony concludes (we recommend remaining if possible, as often additional information comes to light, and it is helpful to receive the faculty member's perspective).